juicedata/juicefs-csi-driver/docs/en/administration/upgrade-juicefs-client.md

     ![Upgrade the image](../images/upgrade-image.png)

-2. In the Mount Pod details page, there are two upgrade buttons, **Pod Upgrade** and **Binary Upgrade**:
+2. In the Mount Pod details page, there are two upgrade buttons.
+One is for a pod upgrade and the other one is for a binary upgrade:

-    - **Pod Upgrade** rebuilds the Mount Pod, requiring v1.2.1 or later for the Community Edition, and v5.1.0 or later for the Enterprise Edition.
+    - A pod upgrade rebuilds the Mount Pod, requiring v1.2.1 or later for the Community Edition, and v5.1.0 or later for the Enterprise Edition.
-    - **Binary Upgrad** only updates the binary without rebuilding the Mount Pod, requiring v1.2.0 or later for the Community Edition, and v5.0.0 or later for the Enterprise Edition.
+    - A binary upgrade only updates the binary without rebuilding the Mount Pod, requiring v1.2.0 or later for the Community Edition, and v5.0.0 or later for the Enterprise Edition.
     Both upgrades are smooth upgrades, allowing services to continue running without interruption.

     ![Upgrade menu](../images/upgrade-menu.png)